 Reading this thousands of years later, we might be tempted to yell, “How could you have missed all the signs?!!”

-But not so quickly, … are we really any different?
+But not so quickly.… Are we really any different?
 We settle into our preconceived notions as easily as the Pharisees did.
-If we have position, honor among men, wealth and comforts, we are as apt to miss what God is doing as the Pharisees out of an innate desire for self-preservation.
+If we have position, honor among men, wealth and comforts, we are as apt to miss what God is doing as the Pharisees out of an innate desire for self-preservation and resistance to chance.

 God will disturb the flow of our lives, and if we are too focused on our own comforts, familiarity and desire for self-control, we might miss what He is doing?
 We probably have missed it!
 Many times!

 So what is the “sign of Jonah”?
 Jesus said, “[J]ust as Jonah was three days and three nights in the belly of the sea monster, so will the Son of Man be three days and three nights in the heart of the earth.”
 (Matt.
 12:40) Jesus was obviously (obvious to us) speaking of His death on the cross and resurrection.

 His death fulfilled other Scriptural prophecies.
 More importantly, His death is the sacrifice that wipes away our sin.
 His death allows us entry to God’s Kingdom by eliminating the sin that disqualified us.
 His death means life for us and all generations! … if we accept it.

 Like the Pharisees, who were the religious leaders most like Jesus, people in the church might even miss God working in our very midst if we are not careful.
 We need to hold our religious dogmas a little looser.
 We a need little more self-awareness of the biases toward preserving our own comfort, position, and familiarity with the world that might get in the way of recognizing what God is doing in the world.